aredden/torch-cublas-hgemm/README.md

 - `cublas_half_matmul_simple(a: torch.Tensor, b: torch.Tensor)`
   - Performs a simple `A x B^T` matrix multiplication using cuBLAS.
 - `cublas_half_matmul_batched_simple(a: torch.Tensor, b: torch.Tensor)`
-  - Performs a batched `A x B^T` matrix multiplication using cuBLAS.
+  - Performs a batched `A x B^T` batched matrix multiplication using cuBLAS.
+At least one of A/B should have 3 dimensions, with the other having 2 or 3.
 - `cublaslt_fused_half_matmul_simple(a: torch.Tensor, b: torch.Tensor, bias: Optional[torch.Tensor] = None, epilogue_str: Optional[Literal["NONE", "RELU", "GELU"]] = "NONE")`
+  - Performs a fused `optional_activation(A x B^T + optional(bias))` matrix multiplication with optional bias addition and activation using cuBLASLt.
+- `def cublaslt_fused_half_matmul_batched_simple(a: torch.Tensor, b: torch.Tensor, bias: Optional[torch.Tensor] = None, epilogue_str: Optional[Literal["NONE", "RELU", "GELU"]] = "NONE")`
-  - Performs a fused `A x B^T` matrix multiplication with optional bias addition and activation using cuBLASLt.
+  - Performs a fused `optional_activation(A x B^T + optional(bias))` batched matrix multiplication with optional bias addition and activation using cuBLASLt.
+At least one of A/B should have 3 dimensions, with the other having 2 or 3.

 ## Contributing